bzbrn/budget_blackout/README.md

 ## Notes

-* I'm fully aware that this app could have been quickly coded in a few minutes in another way and might be more polished.
+* I am fully aware of the fact that this app could've been vibe coded in 20 minutes and it would still be better.
 However, this project started as a way for me to learn Flutter.
 If you want to code this idea with AI and monetize it, feel free to do so.
 * More features may be added in the future, but for now, I'm happy that it works.

 ## Installation